thearnavrustagi/Musket/README.md

   - #### +
     this will add two doubles or numbers and apply implicit conversions if the operands are charges then it will apply the && boolean operator and if the operand is a string then it will concatinate both sides
   - #### -
-    basic arithmatic subtraction for numbers and double if the two operands are charges then it will do a boolean and with a boolean not on the second operand and if the operands are strings then it will return the higher of the two strings based on ascii codes<br>eg:-
+    basic arithmatic subtraction for numbers and double if the two operands are charges then it will do a boolean and with a boolean not on the second operand and if the operands are strings then it will return the higher of the two strings based on ascii codes<br>eg:-<br>
+    charges
+    ```python
+    bool1 = true
+    bool2 = false
+    bool3 = bool1 - bool2 # true
+    bool3 = bool2 - bool2 # false
+    bool3 = bool2 - bool2 # false
+    bool3 = bool1 - bool1 # false
+    ```
+    strings
     ```python
     str = "hzzzzz"
     joj = "aelloaaaa"